Astorga Walking Tour - Photo 1

 Tour Details

-We will meet in front of the Episcopal Palace in the Plaza Eduardo de Castro at the designated time.
-Our tour begins with a stroll through the historic centre of Astorga, discussing the Maragatería region and its famous mule drivers, as well as the city's connection to chocolate.
+The tour begins with a stroll through the historic center of Astorga, discussing the Maragatería region, its famous mule drivers, and the city's connection to chocolate.

-During the walk, we will admire two murals by local artist Da2.0.
-We will then proceed to Plaza de Santocildes for the story behind Cocido Maragato.
-We will head to the Plaza Mayor to explore the Baroque façade of the Town Hall and possibly hear the bell chimes of Juan Zancuda and Colasa.
+Next, we will visit Plaza de Santocildes, discussing the Cocido Maragato, a local stew, and then head to the Plaza Mayor to learn about the Baroque façade of the Town Hall.
+If possible, we will hear the bell chimes of Juan Zancuda and Colasa.

-Continuing along the ancient walls, we will pass sites such as the Sanctuary of Fátima, Synagogue Garden, and the Domus del Oso y los Pájaros.
-We will also discuss local festivals, including the Astures y Romanos re-enactment.
+The tour continues along Astorga's ancient walls, passing the Sanctuary of Fátima, the Synagogue Garden, and the Domus del Oso y los Pájaros, a well-preserved Roman ruin.
+We will also discuss the city's festivals, including the Astures y Romanos re-enactment.

-Next, we will enter the Episcopal Palace, designed by Antoni Gaudí, exploring three floors from the main level to the basement.
+Then, we will enter the Episcopal Palace, designed by Antoni Gaudí, and explore three floors of this building.

 Included